Suburban Legends (song)

 "Suburban Legends" (Note: Subtitled "(Taylor's Version) (From the Vault)") is a song by the American singer-songwriter Taylor Swift, who wrote and produced it with Jack Antonoff.
 The track was originally intended for her 2014 studio album, 1989, but was included in the 2023 re-recording, 1989 (Taylor's Version).
 A midtempo synth-pop ballad, "Suburban Legends" features 1980s-inspired synthesizers, a disco groove, and a gentle pulse.
 The lyrics contain imagery of fantasy and nostalgia: Swift's character reflects on a failed small-town romance and details the thrilling parts of the relationship and its dissolution.

 Critics discussed "Suburban Legends" with its similarity to Swift's album Midnights (2022) and her other works.
 Many praised the songwriting and production while some others found the song lacking and derivative.
 Commercially, "Suburban Legends" peaked at number 10 on the US Billboard Hot 100 and number 14 on the Billboard Global 200.
 It reached the top 10 in Australia, Canada, and New Zealand, and further charted in several countries.
+It also received a gold certification in Australia.
 Swift performed the song during a Rio de Janeiro show as part of her Eras Tour (2023–2024).

 Background and release

 The American singer-songwriter Taylor Swift released her fifth studio album, 1989, in October 2014 by Big Machine Records.
 Its 1980s synth-pop-inspired production marked a departure from the country sound of her previous releases.
 The album received widespread commercial success, selling over five million copies in the United States within one year.
 After a dispute with Big Machine over the sale of the masters of Swift's first six studio albums in 2019, she announced that she would re-record them in November 2020.
 The re-recordings featured tracks from the sessions she had eschewed from their original albums, subtitled "From the Vault".
 One such track was "Suburban Legends", a song written for 1989 but was excluded from the final track list.

 "Suburban Legends" was included on Swift's fourth re-recorded album, 1989 (Taylor's Version), which was released on October 27, 2023, by Republic Records.
 On November 7, Swift sang the song with a piano during the Rio de Janeiro stop of her Eras Tour (2023–2024).
 It charted within the top 10 in the countries of Australia (8), New Zealand (9), and Canada (10).
 In the United States, the song debuted and peaked at number 10 on the US Billboard Hot 100 with 20.2 million streams, extending her record of most top-10 entries by a female artist on the chart.
 In the United Kingdom, it reached the OCC's streaming (16), downloads (61), and sales charts (72) and peaked at number 14 on Billboards U.K. Songs.
 Elsewhere, "Suburban Legends" peaked at number 14 on both Billboard Global 200 and Ireland, number 18 in Singapore, number 25 in the Philippines, number 61 in Portugal, and number 87 in Sweden.
+It received a gold certification from the Australian Recording Industry Association.